What do ultraproducts remember about the original structures?: Introduction

 In such a proof, the essential properties of the ultraproduct must be determined by the original structures $\mathfrak{M}_i$.
 While many specific questions about the ultraproduct might not be completely determined by the original structures (indeed, the point of the construction is that it uses an ultrafilter to resolve many questions about the ultraproduct in a coherent but arbitrary way), these questions must be inessential, because in actual applications the steps of the proof can be carried out without regard to how these additional questions are answered.

 The intermediate steps of a proof using ultraproducts involve showing that the ultraproduct satisfies various properties.
-In this paper we are concerned with what these properties imply about the original structures.
+In this paper we are concerned with the correspondence between these intermediate steps of a proof and the properties of the original structures.

 \begin{quote} Suppose $\mathfrak{M}^{\mathcal{U}}$ has a property $P$.
 What can we conclude about the original structures $\mathfrak{M}_i$? \end{quote}